RConsortium/submissions-pilot4-webR/README.md

 ### Other notes
+- This repository was created using R version 4.3

 - Reading files had to be adjusted to use a `download.file` system instead.
 This is because in the browser a working directory does not tecnically exist.